TobitSoftware/chayns-components/docs/components/slider-button.md

 initialAnimation?: boolean
 ```

 Whether there should be an animation when the component is mounted.
+If set to
+`false`, the marker will be positioned at the selected item without any
+animation on mount.